SMVDGroup/SCORCH/README.md

 ### Scoring Multiple PDBQT Ligands Against a Single PDBQT Receptor

-For scoring all ligands in the directory - `/home/user/ligands/` - against a single receptor - `/home/user/receptors/receptor.pdbqt` - just supply the directory path to the `-ligand` argument:
+For scoring all `.pdbqt` ligands in the directory - `/home/user/ligands/` - against a single receptor - `/home/user/receptors/receptor.pdbqt` - just supply the directory path to the `-ligand` argument:

 ```bash
 python scoring.py \